 Our pre-designed builds start at $799, our custom-designed bikes start at $999.
 The final cost is up to each designer, based on his/her specifications.

 Why are your bikes all “fixies”?

-They aren't, but we're glad we fooled you.
-We build single speed bikes (freewheel and fixed) and internally geared (3, 8, 11-speed) bikes.
+They aren't, but we're glad we fooled you with our single speed bikes (freewheel and fixed) and internally geared (8 or 11-speed) bikes.
 Our geared bikes look like single speeds because we don't use external derailleurs.
 They are as simple to ride and maintain as a single speed, but include the total gearing versatility of a multi-speed.

 Can I put panniers on my Mission Bicycle?